Climate Change Research

 WHICH GHGS CONTRIBUTE THE MOST TO WARMING?

-Water vapor is the most abundant GHG and accounts for approximately 60% of the warming effect.
+Water vapor is the most abundant GHG and accounts for approximately half of the warming effect.
 The second is CO2, followed by methane.
 For the reasons explained below, however, CO2 is the most important.

 DOESN’T WATER VAPOR OCCUR NATURALLY?